YouTube: YouTube Kids

 YouTube Kids is an American children's video app developed by YouTube, a subsidiary of Google.
 The app was developed in response to parental and government scrutiny on the content available to children.
-The app provides a version of the service-oriented towards children, with curated selections of content, parental control features, and filtering of videos deemed inappropriate viewing for children aged under 13, 8 or 5 depending on the age grouping chosen.
+The app provides a version of the service oriented towards children, with curated selections of content, parental control features, and filtering of videos deemed inappropriate viewing for children aged under 13, 8 or 5, depending on the age grouping chosen.
 First released on February 15, 2015, as an Android and iOS mobile app, the app has since been released for LG, Samsung, and Sony smart TVs, as well as for Android TV.
 On May 27, 2020, it became available on Apple TV.
 As of September 2019, the app is available in 69 countries, including Hong Kong and Macau, and one province.
 YouTube launched a web-based version of YouTube Kids on August 30, 2019.

 YouTube Music

 On September 28, 2016, YouTube named Lyor Cohen, the co-founder of 300 Entertainment and former Warner Music Group executive, the Global Head of Music.
 In early 2018, Cohen began hinting at the possible launch of YouTube's new subscription music streaming service, a platform that would compete with other services such as Spotify and Apple Music.
-On May 22, 2018, the music streaming platform named "YouTube Music" was launched.
+On May 22, 2018, the music streaming platform named "YouTube Music" was launched for people who mostly listen to music on YouTube.

-YouTube Movies
+YouTube Movies & TV

-YouTube Movies is a service by YouTube that shows movies via its website.
-Around 100–500 movies are free to view, with ads.
-Some new movies get added and some get removed, unannounced at a new month.
+YouTube Movies & TV is a video on demand (VOD) service that offers movies and television shows for purchase or rental, depending on availability, along with a selection of movies (encompassing between 100 and 500 titles overall) that are free to stream, with interspersed ad breaks.
+YouTube began offering free-to-view movie titles to its users in November 2018; selections of new movies are added and others removed, unannounced each month.
+In March 2021, Google announced plans to gradually deprecate the Google Play Movies & TV app, and eventually migrate all users to the YouTube app's Movies & TV store to view, rent and purchase movies and TV shows (first affecting Roku, Samsung, LG, and Vizio smart TV users on July 15).
+Google Play Movies & TV formally shut down on January 17, 2024, with the web version of that platform migrated to YouTube as an expansion of the Movies & TV store to desktop users.
+Other functions of Google Play Movies & TV were integrated into the Google TV service.